Once the Browns had left the field,

-Self-publishing houses get behind in production.
+Self-publishing companies get behind in production.
 Self-published books rarely are held in business inventory for sale and distribution.
 Purchasers have no patience for products that are not immediately available.

 Some books become “ghosts” of themselves.
-In particular, independent publishing houses cannot keep up with the holiday demand for individual books printed one book at a time after they are ordered.
+In particular, independent publishing houses cannot keep up with the holiday demand for individual titles printed one volume at a time after they are ordered.

 Avant-garde readers may have to wait for delivery.
 Unique and innovative ideas in the arts are buried under popular titles.
 New and struggling writers get few sales from word-of-mouth reviews.

-Self-publishing houses do not make money selling books.
+Few self-publishing companies make money peddling books.
 They make money from packages: type formatting, composition and layout.
-Their job is to get books to the writer.
-Retailing is not a priority for them.
+Their job is to prepare print-ready work with which the creator can deal.

 It is expensive to hold an inventory of products for resale.
-Few businesses accept the challenge to warehouse, market, advertise, promote, sell or ship books.
-Selling is left to the writers.
+Few businesses accept the challenge to warehouse, market, advertise, promote, wholesale, retail or ship books.

 Selling is a ghastly, not ghostly task.
-New and unknown titles by new and unknown writers require aggressive sales tactics.
+New and unknown titles by new and unknown originators require aggressive sales tactics.
 Readers shy away from pitches perceived as aggressive or desperate.